SEA-PHAGES/pdm_utils/docs/source/tools/phamerate.rst

 To phamerate gene products using the MMseqs2 pipeline::

-    > python3 -m pdm_utils phamerate mmseqs Actinobacteriophage
+    > python3 -m pdm_utils phamerate mmseqs Actino_Draft

 **The pipeline will crash if the mmseqs software suite has not been installed or is not globally executable**

 To phamerate gene products using the blastp --> MCL pipeline::

-    > python3 -m pdm_utils phamerate blast-mcl Actinobacteriophage
+    > python3 -m pdm_utils phamerate blast-mcl Actino_Draft

 **The pipeline will crash if the NCBI's blast+ package OR Markov Clustering have not been installed or are not globally executable**

-The argument 'Actinobacteriophage' indicates the name of the database whose gene products are to be phamerated.
+The argument 'Actino_Draft' indicates the name of the database whose gene products are to be phamerated.

 Both pipelines have optional arguments that can be used to adjust the thresholds/algorithms used for clustering.
 The mmseqs pipeline has been optimized from the ground up to construct phamilies of globally homologous phage proteins.
 In